MekhG/CavityPulse-QC/README.md

 **Why ⟨n⟩ rises to about 1.2 and settles near 1.0.** $\langle n\rangle = |\alpha(t)|^2$ for a coherent state tracks the squared magnitude of the phase-space displacement.
 It overshoots slightly above 1 near the pulse's trailing edge, then photon loss brings it back down to settle near $\langle n\rangle \approx 1.0$ by the end of the evolution — consistent with a final state close to a coherent state with $|\alpha|^2 \approx 1$, exactly the point at which $P(1)$ is maximized.

-**The synthesis.** The optimizer is not failing numerically — the control model itself is limited.
+**The synthesis.** The optimizer is not failing numerically,  the control model itself is limited.
 It successfully finds the best amplitude *within the reachable family of coherent-like states produced by a linear drive*, but a single amplitude parameter cannot escape that family or push past the $1/e$ ceiling that family imposes against a Fock-state target.
 This is exactly the motivation behind nonlinear and multi-parameter pulse-shaping methods used in real bosonic-mode control — two-photon drives, Kerr-mediated interactions, and measurement-based conditional preparation all exist specifically to address what this minimal model exposes cleanly: a one-parameter linear Gaussian drive hits a hard, interpretable, closed-form fidelity ceiling.

 ---